alvyynm/kwazii-zendesk-integration/docs/integrating-kwazii-search-zendesk.md

 Besides the iframe's size, Kwazii allows you to style the user interface to match your brand's identity.
 You can do this by adding custom styles directly in the style attribute of the iframe or internally or in an external CSS file.
 Because we're working with an iframe, you can only customize it; you don't have complete control of the internal elements.

-Regardless, you can style the iframe to match your brand colors by customizing the background color and border color.
+Regardless, you can style the iframe to match your brand colors by customizing the background and border colors.

 Here's an example of how you can customize the iframe: